Analeidi/AI-Capstone/index.md

 Supervised Project'*

 ### Transformer Model
 The second seq2seq model that we used was a transformer model.
-Unlike the BRNN that has to take each word at a time, a transformer uses parallelization and takes in all words at once, which makes it significantly faster.
+Unlike the BRNN that has to take each word at a time, a transformer uses parallelization and takes in all the words at once, which makes it significantly faster.
 This transformer's architecture takes in the comment/question as an input (bottom left), the reponse as an output (bottom right), which in reality can be thought about as another input, and finally outputs a probability of what the next response word should be.
 ![Image](trnsfModel.png )

 *From Vaswani et al. in ‘Attention Is All You Need’*